-Mary Anne Mosack serves as the Executive Director of Ascend, a national membership and advocacy organization representing the Sexual Risk Avoidance (SRA) field.
+Mary Anne Mosack serves as the President and CEO of Ascend, a national membership and advocacy organization representing the Sexual Risk Avoidance (SRA) field.
 In this role she promotes an accurate understanding and appreciation for Sexual Risk Avoidance as an important primary prevention message for teens.
 She is dedicated to continuous program improvement, research and public policy impacting the SRA approach.

 She is responsible for the ongoing development of educational materials and oversees the Sexual Risk Avoidance Certification training program offered by Ascend throughout the United States.